Ashbourne, Derbyshire: Railway

-History

 Construction of the Ashbourne to Buxton line began in 1896.
 Passenger services started to Buxton in August 1899, after the building of a joint railway station to serve the London and North Western Railway (LNWR) and North Staffordshire Railway (NSR) lines.
 It closed to regular passenger traffic in 1954; all services on the Ashbourne–Parsley Hay section ceased in 1963.
 The line continued down the Dove to Rocester, near Uttoxeter, where it joined the main North Staffordshire Railway.
 This southern link had opened in 1852 and, in 1867, the LNWR gained running powers over the line.
 It also closed to passengers in 1954 and completely in the early 1960s.

 The course of the Ashbourne to Buxton line up to Parsley Hay has since been converted to the Tissington Trail, a popular recreational walking and cycle path.

 Buses

 Bus services in the area are provided by High Peak Buses and TrentBarton.
-There is a half-hourly service between Derby and Uttoxeter that stops in Ashbourne; other routes connect the town with Matlock, Leek, Buxton, Nottingham, Wirksworth and Burton.
+There is an hourly service between Derby and Uttoxeter that stops in Ashbourne; other routes connect the town with Matlock, Leek, Buxton, Wirksworth and Burton.

 Recreation

-The Tissington Trail commences in the town.
-The path starts at Mappleton Lane on the northern outskirts of the town, accessed by a Victorian tunnel about 380 yards long from the site of the former railway station.
+The Tissington Trail begins in the town.
+The path starts at Mappleton Lane on the northern outskirts of the town, accessed by a Victorian tunnel at the end of the leisure centre car park, which was formerly railway sidings.
 It follows the course of the former railway through the village of Tissington and joins the High Peak Trail (the old Cromford and High Peak Railway) at Parsley Hay.

 The Limestone Way passes 2–3 miles away, through Tissington, Thorpe, Marten Hill and above Mayfield to Rocester.
 There are several routes for walkers from Ashbourne to Limestone Way.